byarr/cdk-kotlin/README.md

 Using the nice DSL ability of Kotlin with AWS CDK to do IaC with some actual code and not YAML.

+## Motivation

+CDK is pretty cool.
+Generates loads of cloudformation using small bits of actual read honest to goodness code.
+Taking an example provided by AWS (https://github.com/aws-samples/aws-cdk-examples/blob/master/typescript/api-cors-lambda-crud-dynamodb/index.ts) 134 little lines of typescript
+(about the same in kotlin com/brianyarr/cdk/sample/apicorsdynamo/ApiLambdaCrudDynamoDBStack.kt) generates 1500 lines of cloudformation.
+Now a lot of cloudformation lines are a bit pointless, some more compact formatting (e.g. of the JOINs) would take that down a fair bit.
+Nether the less it does contain some 40 resources!

 ## Organisation

 - `gen` contains the code that autogenerates a module per CDK service